Remarks on Contact and Jacobi Geometry: Principal bundle Lie groupoids and algebroids

 that sends a Lie groupoid to its Lie algebroid, and sends morphisms of Lie groupoids to morphisms of the corresponding Lie algebroids.
-However, as is also well known, we do not have an equivalence of categories as not all Lie algebroids arise as the infinitesimal versions of Lie groupoids.
+However, as is also well known, we do not have an equivalence of categories as not all Lie algebroids arise as the inf\/initesimal versions of Lie groupoids.
 There is no direct generalisation of Lie III, apart from the local case.
-The obstruction to the integrability of Lie algebroids, the so called \emph{monodromy groups}, were first uncovered by Crainic \& Ferandes \cite{Crainic:2003}.
+The obstruction to the integrability of Lie algebroids, the so called \emph{monodromy groups}, were f\/irst uncovered by Crainic and Ferandes \cite{Crainic:2003}.
 To set some notation and nomenclature, given a Lie groupoid $\mathcal{G}$, we say that $\cG$ \emph{integrates} $\Lie(\mathcal{G}) = \rmA(\mathcal{G})$.
-Moreover, if $\Phi: \mathcal{G} \rightarrow \mathcal{H}$ is a morphism of Lie groupoids, then we will write $\Phi' = \Lie(\Phi) : \rmA(\mathcal{G}) \rightarrow \rmA(\mathcal{H})$ for the corresponding Lie algebroid morphism, which actually comes from the differential $\sT\Phi: \sT\mathcal{G} \rightarrow \sT\mathcal{H}$ restricted to $s$-fibres at submanifold of $M$.
+Moreover, if $\Phi\colon \mathcal{G} \rightarrow \mathcal{H}$ is a morphism of Lie groupoids, then we will write $\Phi' = \Lie(\Phi) \colon \rmA(\mathcal{G}) \rightarrow \rmA(\mathcal{H})$ for the corresponding Lie algebroid morphism, which actually comes from the dif\/ferential $\sT\Phi\colon \sT\mathcal{G} \rightarrow \sT\mathcal{H}$ restricted to the $s$-f\/ibres.